raspberrypi/documentation/usage/python/README.md

 ![Python vs ipython](images/python-vs-ipython.png)

-You can look back on the history of the commands you've entered in the REPL by using the Up/Down keys like in `python` but it also persists over sessions, so you can exit `ipython` and return (or switch between v2/3) and the history remains.
+You can look back on the history of the commands you've entered in the REPL by using the <kbd>Up/Down</kbd> keys like in `python`.
+The history also persists to the next session, so you can exit `ipython` and return (or switch between v2/3) and the history remains.
 Use `Ctrl + D` to exit.

 ## Installing Python libraries